Student Guidelines for Living During COVID

 Accountability is an essential element in keeping this campus safe.
-We are requiring all community members to present evidence that they are COVID-19 negative prior to the start of the academic year.
+We are requiring all community members to present evidence that they are COVID-19 negative prior to the start of the academic semester.
 This requirement provides all of us the chance to exhibit care for public health and to demonstrate that we are taking these issues seriously.
 Further, we ask you to adhere to strict physical distancing and use of facial coverings for the 14 days prior to your return to Ursinus.

 We must all work together to ensure the safety, health, and well-being of our community and campus in these trying times.
 This guide for Student Conduct is one element of our ongoing mission to build and sustain a culture that makes the health and safety of others its top priority.

 This COVID-19 Student Code of Conduct remains effective as an addendum to the Ursinus College Student Code of Conduct starting August 1, 2020 until otherwise noted by the College.
 The College reserves the right to update and make edits to this document to be in line with the guidance that comes from local, state, and national public health agencies as well as government officials.
 All material updates to the document will be communicated to the College community.